Skip to main content

 The regulation of cholesterol metabolism is deeply tied to the endocrine system, particularly thyroid function.
 The thyroid hormone triiodothyronine (T3) plays a critical role in stimulating the production of LDL receptors on the surface of liver cells.
 These receptors are like docking stations that pull LDL particles out of circulation.

-When is suboptimal, even at a level that might be considered “subclinical” by standard lab ranges, the number of LDL receptors can decrease.
+When thyroid function is suboptimal, even at a level that might be considered “subclinical” by standard lab ranges, the number of LDL receptors can decrease.
 This leads to higher levels of LDL cholesterol circulating in the bloodstream.
 A person struggling to meet a cholesterol target may not have a lifestyle problem but a subtle thyroid inefficiency.

 Sex hormones also play a part; estrogen generally has a favorable effect on lipid profiles, which is one reason why lipid levels can shift significantly during the menopausal transition.
 A single cholesterol target fails to account for this profound hormonal context.